jdubya747/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name four SLIs that you would use to measure the success of this SLO.

-I would further define the SLO to bring more calrity to "uptime" by stating the goal is 'availbility'.
-In my SLO that will mean:
+I further define the SLO to bring more clarity to "uptime" by stating the goal is 'availbility'.
+In the SLO that will mean:
-- That the system is 'available' because the Services are physically up and running.
+- That the system is 'available' because the services are physically up and running.
 - That the system is 'available' as its CPU and memory is not overload.
 - That the system is 'available' as it is responsive via response times to user requests.
 - That the system is available because its processing requests without error.